Oren-H/GradeRecorder/README.md

 - Creating an app like iHW for displaying grade information.
 - Expanding to more schools for inter-school betting leagues.

 We could also create betting hubs for other high schools and colleges/universities eventually.
 This will be the next Wordle, but FAR more addictive.
+Sportsbook could become Schoolsbook, with Subreddit equivalents for each academic institutions.

 ## Accessibility and Inclusivity